5300 North Meadows Drive

 Mount Carmel offers free educational seminars to learn about obesity, nutrition, the surgical treatments available at the Mount Carmel Bariatric Center, and insurance coverage.
 Our surgeons and members of our team lead these seminars and are available to answer questions, offer advice and help with preliminary paperwork.
 An online video option is available for those unable to attend in person.

 The Mount Carmel Bariatric Center is a MBSAQIP Accredited Center offering all the procedures, professionals, education and support you need to lose weight safely and permanently.
-Ours is a dedicated 10-bed unit within Mount Carmel West.
+Ours is a dedicated 12-bed unit within Mount Carmel Grove City.
 And because the unit is used primarily for bariatric surgery, it’s equipped with unique furnishings, equipment and even gowns to accommodate people of all sizes.

 What Do Patients Say About Mount Carmel Bariatric Center?